A Horse Fly Fleas

-A Horse Fly Fleas is a 1947 Warner Bros.
+A Horse Fly Fleas (reissued as A Horsefly Fleas) is a 1947 Warner Bros.
 Looney Tunes cartoon short.
 It was written by Warren Foster and directed by Robert McKimson.
 The short was released on December 13, 1947.

 The short stars A. Flea, the nearly-microscopic protagonist of An Itch in Time from 1943.
-It does not air that often in television due to stereotypical portrayals of Native Americans.

 Originally released in Cinecolor, the cartoon was reissued in three-strip Technicolor during the 1955–56 season.

 Plot

+Screenshot of a flea Native American.

 A. Flea tries to find a good home.
-He is accompanied by a horse fly.
-They settle on a dog, not knowing that it is the house of an Indian flea.
+He is also accompanied by a horse fly.
+They then settle on a dog, not knowing that it is the house of an Indian flea.

 Home media

 This cartoon was released on DVD and Blu-ray with the original titles and Cinecolor version restored on the Looney Tunes Platinum Collection: Volume 2.